JEP 116: Extended Validation SSL Certificates

 - Security: no impact on security

-- User Interface: Deploy may update the display style for EV certificate
+- User Interface: Deploy may update the display style for EV SSL certificate

-- Documentation: need to doc the new interfaces
+- Documentation: need to document the new interfaces

 - Internationalization: minimal impact, likely to add new error messages